SoftwareAG/c8y-docs/src/documents/guides/java/developing-microservice.html.md

 ## Deployment
 ### Hosted deployment

-Please note that for your convenience we have prepared a utility deployment script available [here](/guides/reference/microservice-package)
+Note that for your convenience we have prepared a utility deployment script available [here](/guides/reference/microservice-package)

 To deploy an application on an environment you need: